jrallison/rollout_ui/README.markdown

 Installing RolloutUI
 --------------------

+First, get [rollout](https://github.com/jamesgolick/rollout) set up and running on your app and define at least one feature.

+Then you're ready to use RolloutUI.

-Add to your gemfile:
+Add it to your gemfile:

     gem "rollout_ui"

-Wrap your rollout instance:
+Wrap your rollout instance in the console:

     $rollout = Rollout.new($redis)
     RolloutUi.wrap($rollout)